2023 MEAC men's basketball tournament

 The 2023 MEAC men's basketball tournament is the postseason men's basketball tournament for the 2022–23 season in the Mid-Eastern Athletic Conference (MEAC).
-The tournament will take place during March 8–11, 2023.
-The tournament winner will receive the conference's automatic invitation to the 2023 NCAA Division I men's basketball tournament.
+The tournament took place from March 8–11, 2023.
+The tournament winner received the conference's automatic invitation to the 2023 NCAA Division I men's basketball tournament.

 Seeds

 All 8 teams are eligible and will be seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.